benabed/clik/readme.md

 Likelihood files for Planck are available on the  [Planck Legacy Archive](http://pla.esac.esa.int/pla/#cosmology).
 The likelihood file for spt3g is available [here](https://github.com/benabed/spt3g_y1_dist).

 ## code
-The code is at version clik_15.0
+The code is at version clik_15.1

+###changes sinces clik_15
+- Preliminary support for M1 mac (arm64 architecture and zsh configuration file, only with the waf installer)

 ###changes sinces plc_3.1
 - Addition of sp3g year 1 likelihood code